Skip to main content

 This lets you migrate incrementally without touching state.

-Option B: Migrate to Separate Backends (Recommended)
+Option B: Move to Separate Backends (Optional)

-For better isolation, migrate each workspace to its own backend:
+If your team explicitly wants independent backend configuration per environment, migrate each workspace to its own backend:

 1. Export state from workspace: